EthLeigh/dont-starve-neuro/README.md

 - Get player info - `get_player_info`: Returns all information about the player.
 It specifically sends the character name (Wilson, Willow, etc.), health percent, hunger percent, sanity percent, if they are starving, and if they are sane.
 - Get inventory - `get_inventory`: Returns all items in the inventory by name **(currently does not include total item counts)**.
 - Get available crafts - `get_available_crafts`: Returns all available and valid crafting recipes by name, this does not include items required for that recipe, or if the resulting craft is a building or item.
 - Craft - `craft`: Attempts to craft a recipe by name.
-Recipe names can be fetched with `get_available_crafts`.
+Recipe names can be retrieved with `get_available_crafts`.
 - Character say - `character_say`: Makes the character say custom dialog.
-- Get perks and quirks - `get_perks_and_quirks`: Returns the current character's perks and quirks (character-specific buffs and debuffs).
+- Get perks and quirks - `get_perks_and_quirks`: Returns the current character's perks and quirks (character-specific buffs and debuffs, alongside random information).
 - Go to light source - `go_to_light_source`: Runs to the nearest light source.
+This action is only registered at night.
 - Retrieve current goal - `retrieve_current_goal`: Sends the current goal and it's completion description.
 - Attack nearby - `attack_nearby`: Attacks all nearby entities until another action is called.
 - Cook food - `cook_food`: Cooks the best available food in the inventory using a Campfire or Fire Pit.
+- Explore - `explore`: Explores in a random direction until another action is called. **Currently quite janky and will pick a new direction every 5 seconds**.
+- Retrieve Nearby - `retrieve_nearby`: Retrieves all nearby objects/entities/enemies/interactibles and displays many there are alongside their names.
+- Interact - `interact`: Interacts with a nearby entity/interactible.

 ## Context Messages